golddydev/hal-minting-contracts/smart-contract/smart-contract-spec.md

 - `minting_data` spending validator

-- `orders_mint` minting policy

 - `orders_spend` spending validator

 - `ref_spend` spending validator

+- `royalty_spend` spending validator

 ## 3. Smart Contracts Detail

 ### 3.1 `mint_proxy` minting policy

-This is minting policy which mints H.A.L. assets
+This is minting policy which mints H.A.L.
+NFTs.

 #### 3.1.1 Parameter

 - _version_: The minting policy's version.
 This is used to indicate that the H.A.L.
 NFT's version.

-If this version is changed, H.A.L.
+  > NOTE: If this version is changed, H.A.L.
 NFT's policy id will change

 #### 3.1.2 Datum